-PRO TIP: If you drive the Icefield Parkway on your own, fill up on gas before you start as there are no gas stations along the way.
+JUST ONE TIP: If you drive the Icefield Parkway on your own, fill up on gas before you start as there are no gas stations along the way.

 We made a pit stop at Bow Lake for a photo-op and to take in its beauty.
 I had never seen anything as beautiful as the reflection of the snow covered mountains reflecting on the green waters of the lake (Take a look at the picture.
 There are no words needed).